FreemanTheMaverick/libmwfn/README.md

 * GNU `make` and `Eigen3` for C++
 * `setuptools` and `pybind11` for Python
 ### C++
-* Obtain the source code via `git clone`ing the repository or `wget`ing the newest release.
+* Obtain the source code via `git clone`ing the repository or `wget`ing the latest release.
 * Specify the C++ compiler and the `Eigen3` directory in `makefile`.
 * Build the library with `make -j[N]` and you will find the newly created directories `include/` and `lib/`.
 * Tryout.
 (Reading in an existent file `test.mwfn` and exporting its information to another `test_new.mwfn`)